 Located at Newcastle Airport, Fighter World is a hands-on experience.
 Visitors can walk around, touch and view some of Australia’s most iconic military aircraft plus enjoy the added benefit of sitting in the cockpits of a Mirage jet fighter and a Macchi jet trainer.

 There are more than 17 historic aircraft and replicas on display.
 Inside the main hangar, you'll also discover the Norm Forrester Collection; one of Australia’s greatest displays of hand-built model aircraft.
-The exhibition has a regional theme highlighting the development of military aviation over the past 100 years.
+The exhibition has a regional theme highlighting the development of military aviation in the Newcastle, Hunter and New England regions.

 New this year is the 'Ultimate Hornet Experience', a F/A-18 Hornet, virtual reality, motion simulator.
-This state-of-the-art simulator, constructed by AVS Newcastle, uses the latest DCS software and a reconstructed Hornet cockpit so that you can enjoy a 'Top Gun' experience.
+This state-of-the-art simulator, constructed in partnership with AVS Newcastle, uses the latest DCS software and a reconstructed Hornet cockpit so that you can enjoy a 'Top Gun' experience.

 In addition, step up to the Observation Deck where you can view some of the world's most advanced aircraft take-off and land and on your way out don't forget to stop at the souvenir shop for something truly unique.